-Engobe (noun) is very much like a slip.
-The differentiating factor is that engobes are formulated using fritted material, which reduces shrinkage.
+Engobe is very much like a slip, but the differentiating factor is that engobes are formulated using fritted material, which reduces shrinkage.
 Due to this change in components, engobes are used on pottery that has already been bisqued.
-The use of engobes can actually be traced back to 3000 BC, where digs have uncovered colored pottery.
+The use of engobes can actually be traced back to 3000 BC by digs that have uncovered colored pottery.

 Slips are most commonly known for being just a mix of clay and water and usually a colorant, such as an oxide or a stain.
 An engobe has a similar make-up to slip but is produced with less clay than a slip; the rest of the ingredients of an engobe are made up of flux or silica.
 Flux helps the process of making the clay liquid and also lowers the melting point of silica.